 In a small ramekin, combine sesame oil and oyster sauce in a 1:1 ratio.
 Use amount to taste.
 As a reference point, for two bunches of baby bok choy I used 1 tsp of each.
 A little goes a long way.

 Add mixture to bok choy and mix well.

 If steaming rice in rice cooker, follow instruction and rice to water ratio on rice cooker manual.

 If steaming rice using a pot, add 3 1/2 cups of water to pot and bring to boil.
 Once boiled, add 2 cups of rice and close lid (use a pot with a good-fitting lid).
 Cook for 20 minutes - do not lift lid.

-Transfer rice, Chinese Barbecue Pork, Bok Choy into bowl.
+Transfer and divide rice, Chinese Barbecue Pork, Bok Choy into bowls.
 Pour sauce onto pork and rice.
 Serve and enjoy!